upbound/docs/content/all-spaces/backup-and-restore.md

 description: Enable and manage backups in your Upbound Space.
 aliases:
     - /spaces/backup-and-restore
+    - /disconnected-spaces/backup-and-restore
 ---

 {{< hint "important" >}}
+This feature is in preview.

-This feature is in preview, requires Spaces `v1.3.0`, and is off by default.
+This feature is enabled by default in Cloud Spaces.

+For Connected and Disconnected Spaces, this feature requires Spaces `v1.3.0` and is off by default.
 To enable, set `features.alpha.sharedBackup.enabled=true` when installing Spaces:

 ```bash
 up space init --token-file="${SPACES_TOKEN_PATH}" "v${SPACES_VERSION}" \